 What causes most errors on Mac

-Most of the time System Preferences just works.
+Most of the time, System Preferences just works.
 However, occasionally it behaves strangely or even fails to load properly.
-The most common error is one related to Apple ID in Catalina, where it repeatedly asks for your login password then your iCloud password and seems to get stuck in a loop.
-If you follow the steps in this article, though, you should be able to fix it quickly.
+The most common error is related to Apple ID, where the system repeatedly asks for your login password then your iCloud password and seems to get stuck in a loop.
+If you follow the steps in this article, though, you should fix it quickly.
 And remember, you can also use CleanMyMac X to do some of the jobs you would normally do in System Preferences.